NVIDIA/spark-rapids/docs/configs.md

 <a name="python.memory.gpu.allocFraction"></a>spark.rapids.python.memory.gpu.allocFraction|The fraction of total GPU memory that should be initially allocated for pooled memory for all the Python workers.
 It supposes to be less than (1 - $(spark.rapids.memory.gpu.allocFraction)), since the executor will share the GPU with its owning Python workers.
 Half of the rest will be used if not specified|None
 <a name="python.memory.gpu.maxAllocFraction"></a>spark.rapids.python.memory.gpu.maxAllocFraction|The fraction of total GPU memory that limits the maximum size of the RMM pool for all the Python workers.
 It supposes to be less than (1 - $(spark.rapids.memory.gpu.maxAllocFraction)), since the executor will share the GPU with its owning Python workers. when setting to 0 it means no limit.|0.0
 <a name="python.memory.gpu.pooling.enabled"></a>spark.rapids.python.memory.gpu.pooling.enabled|Should RMM in Python workers act as a pooling allocator for GPU memory, or should it just pass through to CUDA memory allocation directly.
 When not specified, It will honor the value of config 'spark.rapids.memory.gpu.pooling.enabled'|None
-<a name="shuffle.transport.enabled"></a>spark.rapids.shuffle.transport.enabled|When set to true, enable the Rapids Shuffle Transport for accelerated shuffle.|false
 <a name="shuffle.transport.maxReceiveInflightBytes"></a>spark.rapids.shuffle.transport.maxReceiveInflightBytes|Maximum aggregate amount of bytes that be fetched at any given time from peers during shuffle|1073741824
 <a name="shuffle.ucx.managementServerHost"></a>spark.rapids.shuffle.ucx.managementServerHost|The host to be used to start the management server|null
 <a name="shuffle.ucx.useWakeup"></a>spark.rapids.shuffle.ucx.useWakeup|When set to true, use UCX's event-based progress (epoll) in order to wake up the progress thread when needed, instead of a hot loop.|true
 <a name="sql.batchSizeBytes"></a>spark.rapids.sql.batchSizeBytes|Set the target number of bytes for a GPU batch.
 Splits sizes for input data is covered by separate configs.
 The maximum setting is 2 GB to avoid exceeding the cudf row count limit of a column.|2147483647
+<a name="sql.castFloatToDecimal.enabled"></a>spark.rapids.sql.castFloatToDecimal.enabled|Casting from floating point types to decimal on the GPU returns results that have tiny difference compared to results returned from CPU.|false
+<a name="sql.castFloatToIntegralTypes.enabled"></a>spark.rapids.sql.castFloatToIntegralTypes.enabled|Casting from floating point types to integral types on the GPU supports a slightly different range of values when using Spark 3.1.0 or later.
+Refer to the CAST documentation for more details.|false
-<a name="sql.castFloatToString.enabled"></a>spark.rapids.sql.castFloatToString.enabled|Casting from floating point types to string on the GPU returns results that have a different precision than the default Java toString behavior.|false
+<a name="sql.castFloatToString.enabled"></a>spark.rapids.sql.castFloatToString.enabled|Casting from floating point types to string on the GPU returns results that have a different precision than the default results of Spark.|false
 <a name="sql.castStringToFloat.enabled"></a>spark.rapids.sql.castStringToFloat.enabled|When set to true, enables casting from strings to float types (float, double) on the GPU.
 Currently hex values aren't supported on the GPU.
 Also note that casting from string to float types on the GPU returns incorrect results when the string represents any number "1.7976931348623158E308" <= x < "1.7976931348623159E308" and "-1.7976931348623158E308" >= x > "-1.7976931348623159E308" in both these cases the GPU returns Double.MaxValue while CPU returns "+Infinity" and "-Infinity" respectively|false
 <a name="sql.castStringToInteger.enabled"></a>spark.rapids.sql.castStringToInteger.enabled|When set to true, enables casting from strings to integer types (byte, short, int, long) on the GPU.
 Casting from string to integer types on the GPU returns incorrect results when the string represents a number larger than Long.MaxValue or smaller than Long.MinValue.|false
 <a name="sql.castStringToTimestamp.enabled"></a>spark.rapids.sql.castStringToTimestamp.enabled|When set to true, casting from string to timestamp is supported on the GPU.
 The GPU only supports a subset of formats when casting strings to timestamps.
 Refer to the CAST documentation for more details.|false
 <a name="sql.concurrentGpuTasks"></a>spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
 Tasks may temporarily block when the number of concurrent tasks in the executor exceeds this amount.
 Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1
 <a name="sql.csvTimestamps.enabled"></a>spark.rapids.sql.csvTimestamps.enabled|When set to true, enables the CSV parser to read timestamps.
 The default output format for Spark includes a timezone at the end.
 Anything except the UTC timezone is not supported.
 Timestamps after 2038 and before 1902 are also not supported.|false
 <a name="sql.decimalType.enabled"></a>spark.rapids.sql.decimalType.enabled|Enable decimal type support on the GPU.
-Decimal support on the GPU is limited to less than 18 digits and is only supported by a small number of operations currently.
+Decimal support on the GPU is limited to less than 18 digits.
 This can result in a lot of data movement to and from the GPU, which can slow down processing in some cases.|false
 <a name="sql.enabled"></a>spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true
 <a name="sql.explain"></a>spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU or not.
 Possible values are ALL: print everything, NONE: print nothing, NOT_ON_GPU: print only parts of a query that did not go on the GPU|NONE
 <a name="sql.format.csv.enabled"></a>spark.rapids.sql.format.csv.enabled|When set to false disables all csv input and output acceleration. (only input is currently supported anyways)|true
 <a name="sql.format.csv.read.enabled"></a>spark.rapids.sql.format.csv.read.enabled|When set to false disables csv input acceleration|true
 <a name="sql.format.orc.enabled"></a>spark.rapids.sql.format.orc.enabled|When set to false disables all orc input and output acceleration|true
 <a name="sql.format.orc.read.enabled"></a>spark.rapids.sql.format.orc.read.enabled|When set to false disables orc input acceleration|true
-<a name="sql.format.orc.write.enabled"></a>spark.rapids.sql.format.orc.write.enabled|When set to false disables orc output acceleration|true
+<a name="sql.format.orc.write.enabled"></a>spark.rapids.sql.format.orc.write.enabled|When set to false disables orc output acceleration.
+This has been disabled by default because of https://github.com/NVIDIA/spark-rapids/issues/1550|false
 <a name="sql.format.parquet.enabled"></a>spark.rapids.sql.format.parquet.enabled|When set to false disables all parquet input and output acceleration|true
 <a name="sql.format.parquet.multiThreadedRead.maxNumFilesParallel"></a>spark.rapids.sql.format.parquet.multiThreadedRead.maxNumFilesParallel|A limit on the maximum number of files per task processed in parallel on the CPU side before the file is sent to the GPU.
 This affects the amount of host memory used when reading the files in parallel.
 Used with MULTITHREADED reader, see spark.rapids.sql.format.parquet.reader.type|2147483647
 <a name="sql.format.parquet.multiThreadedRead.numThreads"></a>spark.rapids.sql.format.parquet.multiThreadedRead.numThreads|The maximum number of threads, on the executor, to use for reading small parquet files in parallel.
 This can not be changed at runtime after the executor has started.
 Used with COALESCING and MULTITHREADED reader, see spark.rapids.sql.format.parquet.reader.type.|20
 <a name="sql.format.parquet.read.enabled"></a>spark.rapids.sql.format.parquet.read.enabled|When set to false disables parquet input acceleration|true
 <a name="sql.format.parquet.reader.type"></a>spark.rapids.sql.format.parquet.reader.type|Sets the parquet reader type.
 We support different types that are optimized for different environments.
 The original Spark style reader can be selected by setting this to PERFILE which individually reads and copies files to the GPU.
 Loading many small files individually has high overhead, and using either COALESCING or MULTITHREADED is recommended instead.
 The COALESCING reader is good when using a local file system where the executors are on the same nodes or close to the nodes the data is being read on.
 This reader coalesces all the files assigned to a task into a single host buffer before sending it down to the GPU.
 It copies blocks from a single file into a host buffer in separate threads in parallel, see spark.rapids.sql.format.parquet.multiThreadedRead.numThreads.
 MULTITHREADED is good for cloud environments where you are reading from a blobstore that is totally separate and likely has a higher I/O read cost.
 Many times the cloud environments also get better throughput when you have multiple readers in parallel.
 This reader uses multiple threads to read each file in parallel and each file is sent to the GPU separately.
 This allows the CPU to keep reading while GPU is also doing work.
 See spark.rapids.sql.format.parquet.multiThreadedRead.numThreads and spark.rapids.sql.format.parquet.multiThreadedRead.maxNumFilesParallel to control the number of threads and amount of memory used.
-This can be set to AUTO to select the reader we think is best.
+By default this is set to AUTO so we select the reader we think is best.
 This will either be the COALESCING or the MULTITHREADED based on whether we think the file is in the cloud.
-See spark.rapids.cloudSchemes.
-The default is currently set to MULTITHREADED because the COALESCING reader does not handle partitioned data efficiently.
-If you aren't using partitioned data in a non cloud environment, the COALESCING reader would be a good choice.|MULTITHREADED
+See spark.rapids.cloudSchemes.|AUTO
 <a name="sql.format.parquet.write.enabled"></a>spark.rapids.sql.format.parquet.write.enabled|When set to false disables parquet output acceleration|true
 <a name="sql.hasNans"></a>spark.rapids.sql.hasNans|Config to indicate if your data has NaN's.
 Cudf doesn't currently support NaN's properly so you can get corrupt data if you have NaN's in your data and it runs on the GPU.|true
 <a name="sql.hashOptimizeSort.enabled"></a>spark.rapids.sql.hashOptimizeSort.enabled|Whether sorts should be inserted after some hashed operations to improve output ordering.
 This can improve output file sizes when saving to columnar formats.|false